Updated December 28, 2025

 The Future of the Dry Cleaning Industry

 There was a time when “dry cleaning” was considered a dirty industry.
 At times, it was a necessary evil for your wardrobe.
 Clean clothes sometimes require a different level of care outside of your domestic washing machine.
-Delicate clothing are often labeled “dry clean only” and should be followed.
+Delicate clothing is often labeled “dry clean only” and should be followed.

 As a family-owned and operated couture cleaner, we can assure you we are not evil.
 We care a lot about our employees, clients, and the environment.
-Hallak proudly leads the charge in adopting modern machines and innovative practices.
+Hallak Cleaners proudly leads the charge in adopting modern machines and innovative practices.
 You invest in your wardrobe and we are invested in you.
 It is the reason we implement eco-friendly solvents, utilize cutting-edge technology, and regularly provide training.